 2014 • Hanover Township, Luzerne County, PA

 When the original Askam Borehole collapsed in 2008, the US Office of Surface Mining (OSM) drilled two new boreholes to discharge water from underground mine pools.
-Unfortunately, their location bypassed the Dundee Road wetlands.
+Unfortunately, their location bypassed the Dundee Road Constructed Wetlands.
 An oxidizer-based treatment system was proposed to handle the discharge in a smaller space.

 August 2018 | Enhancements to system completed, which include additional aeration of water near boreholes and installation of valve to facilitate future sludge removal.

 July 2016 | EC receives $85,000 through PA DCED’s AMD Abatement & Treatment Program for enhancements to the Askam system.
 The monies will also create a trust fund for the system’s operation and maintenance.

 October 2015 – March 2016 | High water levels continue – ranging from 4,000 gpm to 9,000 gpm – which are seasonally atypical.